Medical Malpractice Lawyer Philadelphia PA

-In order for a patient to pursue a medical malpractice claim, the patient must first be able to demonstrate that he was under the direct care of the provider.
-Advice given outside of a strict patient-physician relationship, such as general recommendations made by a physician to a friend while playing a round of golf, does not meet the level of a physician-patient relationship.
+For a patient to pursue a medical malpractice claim, the patient must first demonstrate that he was under the direct care of the provider.
+The advice given outside of a strict patient-physician relationship, such as general recommendations made by a physician to a friend while playing a round of golf, does not meet the physician-patient relationship level.
 Secondly, the physician’s actions or inactions must have fallen short of a reasonable standard of care.
 This means that the physician’s treatment failed to meet established practice protocols that a competent physician would follow.
 Finally, the provider’s negligence must have caused an injury.
 Sometimes, this can be difficult to prove, as patients may have underlying medical conditions that – despite the physician’s actions or negligence – may ultimately have resulted in the same outcome.

 Categories of Medical Malpractice